-ACTION: Utilize City of Flint Americorps VISTA members to seize opportunities to bring new members into the Adopt-A-Park Program and connect them to organizations that can help with funding and capacity building services
+ACTION: Utilize City of Flint AmeriCorps VISTA members to seize opportunities to recruit new Adopt-A-Park Program members and connect them to organizations that can help with funding and capacity building services

-5-7 Americorps VISTAs serve with the City of Flint Department of Planning and Development over the course of a year.
-These Americorps members are involved with numerous projects to implement the goals of the Imagine Flint Master Plan and are engaged with the community to build the capacity of not only the City but also our community partners
+5-7 AmeriCorps VISTAs serve with the City of Flint Department of Planning and Development over the course of a year.
+These AmeriCorps members are involved with numerous projects to implement the goals of the Imagine Flint Master Plan and are engaged with the community to build the capacity of not only the City but also our community partners.